Black Friday is here! Get up to 30% off on Devart products!

 Model First requires that we use the EDMX editor to create the data model.
 This editor creates entities, relationships, and inheritance hierarchies in the design surface.
 The database is created based on that model.

-However, as we already mentioned, the Model First in Entity Framework Core is not available at the moment.
-It does not mean it will not be added in the further versions, but if you need the Entity Framework Core model first now, it won’t work, unfortunately.
+However, as we already mentioned, Model First is not available in Entity Framework Core at the moment.
+It does not mean it will not be added in the further versions, but if you need the Entity Framework Core model first now, it won't work, unfortunately.
+In the meantime, Entity Developer addresses this temporary inconvenience by introducing new approaches for designing ORM models, enhancing productivity, and facilitating the development of database applications.

 Model First Approach